 The entrance examination is only one part of a larger admissions process.
 The admissions committee reviews test scores, transcripts, the essay and the evaluation forms completed by the student's teachers.

-For admission to the Middle School, we administer the SAT 10 assessment which reviews what a student would have learned all throughout her elementary school years.
+For admission to the Middle School, we administer the STS (Scholastic Testing Service) assessment which reviews what a student would have learned all throughout her elementary school years.
 See the admissions calendar for specific date and time.

 Yes, our school currently offers bus transportation serving the Pasadena and Glendale areas, as well as Baldwin Hills, Mid-City, Miracle Mile and Hancock Park.
 Other areas may be served in the future depending on parent interest.